laktek/Stack-on-Go/README.md

 ### Using with AppEngine

-If you plan to deploy your *Stack on Go* based app on Google AppEngine, remember to do a one slight modification to your code.
+If you plan to deploy your app on [Google AppEngine](http://code.google.com/appengine/docs/go/), remember to do a one slight modification in your code.
 Since AppEngine has a special package to fetch external URLs you have to set it as the transport method for *Stack on Go*.

 Here's how to do it:

 ```go

   import (
     "github.com/laktek/stack-on-go"
     "appengine/urlfetch"